alchemyplatform/aa-sdk/site/smart-accounts/accounts/overview.md

 ## What's a Smart Account?

-A smart account is a contract controlled by an account owner or other authorized entities.
-You can use it to manage assets, carry out transactions (known as `userOps`), and more.
+A smart account is a smart contract controlled by an account owner or other authorized entities.
+You can use it to manage assets, carry out transactions (known as `userOperations` or `userOps`), and more.
+There are many different implementations of a Smart Account, including Alchemy's [Light Account](/smart-accounts/accounts/light-account).

 ## Kick Off with Light Account

 The Light Account offers a straightforward, secure, and cost-effective smart account implementation.
 It comes equipped with features like owner transfers, [ERC-1271](https://eips.ethereum.org/EIPS/eip-1271) message signing, and batched transactions.
 For most applications, we recommend using the Light Account.

 Here's a snippet that demonstrates how to work with the Light Account using Account Kit.
-This snippet sets up a Light Account and initiates a User Operation from it:
+This snippet sets up a Light Account and initiates a `UserOperation` from it:

 <!--@include: ../../getting-started.md{56,68}-->